flaneurette/Artisan/README.md

 # Artisan
 Artisan is a simple yet complete modern shopping cart software, specifically engineered for Artisans who want to sell their products online.
 The dashboard is intuitive and easy to use, and also comes with a default Artisan storefront.

-# Manual Installation
+# Installation

+0. Download or clone Artisan.
 1. Edit dashboard/configuration.php and define the database and paths.
 2. Import the Artisan SQL file into MySQL, goto the /dashboard/ and login with: username: admin, password: admin.

-   the password can be changed in the admin panel under settings.
+   The password can be changed in the admin panel under settings.

 # Payment